Chinese leaders face slowing economy and rising citizen discontent

 The heightened repression and social control that Mr. Xi has imposed on Chinese society have limited institutional channels for resolving conflicts, experts say.
 That may have prompted citizens with grievances to protest or lash out violently.

-“The space for [addressing grievances] has really been narrowing under Xi Jinping, and that makes the authoritarian system much more rigid,” says Sarah Cook, an independent China expert and author of the Underreported China blog.
+“The space for [addressing grievances] has really been narrowing under Xi Jinping, and that makes the authoritarian system much more rigid,” says Sarah Cook, an independent China expert and author of the UnderReported China blog.
 “That then contributes to people taking to the streets … and potentially … more desperate attacks,” she says.

 The government’s response to the rising protests and mass attacks has been to intensify police surveillance.
-“We must … maintain high vigilance as if treading on thin ice” and “intensify efforts to combat and prevent such incidents” said a late November commentary in the Communist Party mouthpiece People’s Daily.
+“We must … maintain high vigilance as if treading on thin ice” and “intensify efforts to combat and prevent such incidents,” said a late November commentary in the Communist Party mouthpiece People’s Daily.
 “Taking revenge on society … is an unforgivable act,” it said.

-After a man plowed his car into people exercising outside a sports center in the southern city of Zhuhai, Guangdong Province, in November, killing 35 people and injuring 43, Mr. Xi publicly intervened.
+After a man plowed his car into people exercising outside a sports center in the southern city of Zhuhai, Guangdong province, in November, killing 35 people and injuring 43, Mr. Xi publicly intervened.

 In a rare move, the president called for the perpetrator to be severely punished.
 He was sentenced to death in December and executed three weeks later.